-Demo takes just a few minutes and is no-cost, so it will give you an idea of what you’ll receive after your migration is done (it migrates a limited number of items to WordPress website at no cost).
-You can skip this step, if you want to migrate the whole website.
+The demo takes just a few minutes and is no-cost, so it will give you an idea of what you’ll receive after your migration is done (it migrates a limited number of items to WordPress website at no cost).
+You can skip this step if you want to migrate the whole website.

 9. Check the results